-This relatively straightforward simple crochet blanket pattern involves repeats along with some simple basic stitches (I’ll explain them below) to make for a fun, quick, and easy crochet throw (or one of the other seven sizes too)!
+This relatively straightforward simple crochet blanket pattern involves repeats along with some basic crochet stitches (I’ll explain them below) to make for a fun, quick, and easy crochet throw (or one of the other seven sizes too)!

 I am telling the truth when I say it is simple to work up, and you’ll be happy after your weekend crochetathon when you will have a comfy and pretty stylish looking crochet throw to snuggle up in.
 But first, I want to discuss the yarn, I used to make this blanket!

 The Yarn For This Throw Blanket

 For this particular crochet throw, I went with a self-striping neutral yarn, mostly because I fell in love with the color-way Linen Stripe from the Red Heart Soft Essentials line the last time I was shopping.

 I do love striped blankets (not the color-changing), so this yarn was perfect because it meant minimal yarn ends to weave in.
 It is considered a bulky 5 yarn and comes in a beautiful variety of colors and even a baby line!